 What happens if you occupy Without an Occupancy Permit?

-Occupancy prior to construction completion (closure of all plumbing and building permits) or certificate of occupancy issuance will be subject to enforcement from immediate remedy of deficiencies to immediate non-occupancy of the building.
+Occupancy prior to construction completion (closure of all plumbing and building permits) or certificate of occupancy issuance (occupancy permit) will be subject to enforcement from immediate remedy of deficiencies to immediate non-occupancy of the building.

 Occupancy Permit Fees